SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

 1 = Approve (loan should be approved)
 0 = Reject (loan should not be approved)

+## 🔍 Dataset Analysis (EDA)
-Then we analyze the dataset using Seaborn (Visual Explanatory Data-Analysis).
+We analyze the dataset using Seaborn (Visual Explanatory Data-Analysis).
 We are using pair-plot and heatmap to achieve this purpose.

-pair-plot:
+- pair-plot:
 Visualizes pairwise feature relationships and how they differ between approved and rejected MSMEs using color-coded labels.

-heatmap:
+- heatmap:
 Shows the correlation between all features, helping identify important predictors and relationships in the dataset.